top of page

 Wagonloads of shame

-There are even fewer records than one might expect due to settlers' and descendants' likely calloused feelings or shame over the hell-bent campaign during 1870's national peak of racial/cultural intolerance (time of Little Big Horn), to wipe out the region's First Nations people.
+There are even fewer records than one might expect due to settlers' and descendants' likely calloused feelings and shame over the hell-bent campaign during 1870's national peak of racial/cultural intolerance (time of Little Big Horn), to wipe out the region's First Nations people.
 The latter heard white man's war drums, being accused of widespread violence when likely it was only a stray renegade or two involved in an isolated tragic incident that sparked primitive blood lust in white settlers.
-They were hellbent on trying to get rid of them all.
+They became hellbent on trying to get rid of them all.

-If true, perhaps it was Henry Stewart who got word to the peoples who a generation earlier had very likely saved his life.
+If true, perhaps it was Henry Stewart who got word to the peoples who a generation earlier had very possibly saved his life.
 In any event, the ensuing horrific slaughter around the current resort grounds cast long deep shadows over the once peaceful sacred grounds.

 It's just water,